toru34/rush_emnlp_2015/README.md

 Work in progress.

 ### Notes
+- Convolutional encoder is not implemented.
-- Extractive Tuning is not implemented.
+- Extractive tuning is not implemented.
 - Official code: https://github.com/facebookarchive/NAMAS

 ### References